FOLLOW ALONG HERE FOR LIVE UPDATES FROM TEAM USA VS. SLOVAKIA IN THE MEN'S HOCKEY SEMIFINAL GAME AT THE 2026 MILAN CORTINA OLYMPIC WINTER GAMES.

 MATCH RESULTS

 "That is as nervous as I have ever been in a hockey game," Larkin said.
-The way 3-on-3 goes (in overtime), it is about being opportunistic.
-Someone could fall, the puck could bounce, anything can happen, especially with the ice out there, he added.
+The way 3-on-3 goes [in overtime], it is about being opportunistic.
+Someone could fall, the puck could bounce, anything can happen, especially with the ice out there."

 “Got lucky.
-Kind of got the defenders in the position that I wanted and was able to get the shot off," Hughes said after the win.
-"That’s (Sweden) one of the best countries in the world.
-They’ve got superstars everywhere," he added.
+Kind of got the defenders in the position that I wanted and was able to get the shot off," he said. "[Sweden's] one of the best countries in the world.
+They’ve got superstars everywhere."

 The United States advances to the semifinal on Feb.
 20 against Slovakia.